bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Yeah, and I also think terminology becomes important here because as we're sort of pushing the label of lightning service providers versus users, that distinction is important of how you actually interact with lightning.
 And I think, you know, I sort of, I stopped going to meetups over COVID.
-So I sort of, when I reemerged, I kept hearing people talk about LSPs, but that really wasn't a thing in, you know, early 2020.
+So I sort of, when I reemerged, I kept hearing people talk about LSPs, but that really wasn't a thing in, early 2020.
-Like now that is a way to describe how to interact with lightning.
+Like now that is a way to describe how to interact with Lightning.
 But that term wasn't being used all that much in late 2019.

 Speaker 0: 00:23:49